harshraj21/notes_source/README.md

 - Android Studio
 - Firebase

-> You are welcome to send pull request
+> You are welcome to send pull requests